Applies to: VisualSVN Server 4.0 and later

 Starting from version 4.0, all VisualSVN Server licenses (Community, Essential and Enterprise) have a limit on the maximum number of users who can access the server.
 The number of active users is calculated differently for Subversion and Windows authentication modes — see below for more details.

-For other information about licensing in VisualSVN Server, read the article KB146: VisualSVN Server 4.0 Licensing Overview.
+For other information about licensing in VisualSVN Server, read the article KB220: VisualSVN Server 5.2 Licensing Overview.

 Number of active users for Subversion authentication

-When your server is configured to use Subversion authentication, VisualSVN Server maintains its own list of Subversion user accounts.
-The number of active users is equal to the total number of such accounts on the server.
-These accounts are listed under the Users element in the VisualSVN Server Manager console.
+When configured to use Subversion authentication, VisualSVN Server maintains its own list of Subversion user accounts.
+Accounts are listed under the Users element in the VisualSVN Server Manager console.
+The number of active users is equal to the total number of accounts excluding the suspended ones.

 When your server is configured to use Windows authentication, the number of active users is equal to the total number of users that have accessed the server during the last 30 days.
 When a user accesses the server, VisualSVN Server remembers him as active for the next 30 days.
 After 30 days of inactivity, a user is no longer considered active.

 Examining the list of active Windows users

 To examine the list of currently active users when your server is using Windows authentication:

 - Start the VisualSVN Server Manager console.